-The Task Force took great care in ensuring the recommendations put forth in this report are technical and practically sound.
-However, the Task Force was aware and concerned several of the recommendations contradict existing statute, and current state procurement policies may lead to problems with maintaining a stable state assessment system.
-In this section, we therefore list specific statutes that will need to be amended or repealed in order to implement the.
-Prior to offering specific recommendations to the Legislature, we offer general guidelines for legislating assessment requirements.
+The Task Force took great care in ensuring that the recommendations put forth in this report are technical and practically sound.
+However, the Task Force was aware and concerned that several of the recommendations contradict existing statute, and that current state procurement policies may lead to problems with maintaining a stable state assessment system.
+In this section, we therefore list specific statutes that will need to be amended or repealed in order to implement the recommendations issues here.
+Prior to offering specific recommendations to the legislature, we offer general guidelines for legislating assessment requirements.